SenukaR/StateManager-Luau/README.md

 Using `RemoteEvents` for high-frequency updates (like a mana or stamina bar changing every tick) can quickly flood the remote queue.
 When the network queue is spammed, it delays other critical, time-sensitive network calls—such as combat hit-registration or important state changes.
 Roblox's engine optimises Attribute replication natively at the C++ level, handling rapid changes much more efficiently than Lua-invoked `RemoteEvents`.

 ### Why PlayerGui for Passive States?
 By default, placing attributes on the Player or Character object replicates those changes to every single client in the server.
-For rapidly changing values like Stamina, this wastes client bandwidth and clutters the network in large servers.
+For rapidly changing values like health, stamina or mana this wastes client bandwidth and clutters the network in large servers.
 By writing these attributes to a folder inside PlayerGui, the engine is forced to replicate the data only to the local player who owns that GUI.

-Using PlayerGui attributes gives you native C++ replication scoped strictly to the target player, leaving `RemoteEvents` open for essential packets like hit registration.
+Using PlayerGui attributes gives you native C++ replication only on the target players client, leaving `RemoteEvents` open for more essential packets like hit registration or input processing.